philips-software/terraform-provider-hsdp/docs/guides/functions.md

   AUTH_IAM_ROLES         = "HSDP_FUNCTION"
 }
 ```
-With the above configuration the gateway will do an introspect call on the Bearer token and if the user/service has the
+With the above configuration the gateway will do a introspect call on the Bearer token and if the user/service has the
 `HSDP_FUNCTION` role in either of the ORGs specified will be allowed to execute the function.